-George’s track record includes success as an advisor, operations executive, board member, data and decision science expert, and equity investor in the software, technology, semiconductor, industrial, business services, security, transportation, and consumer sectors in the U.S. and internationally.
-At Quadrillion and its affiliates, George and his team have generated millions of dollars in shareholder value working extensively on large merger integration projects, pricing and sales effectiveness, and various transformation initiatives, and M&A initiatives for companies as diverse as CSR Technology, NVIDIA, ON Semiconductor, Caesars Entertainment, and The Perot Family Office.
+George’s track record includes success as an advisor, operations executive, board member, and equity investor in the technology, semiconductor, industrial, business services, security, transportation, and consumer sectors in the U.S. and internationally.
+Under Quadrillion, George and his team have generated millions of dollars in shareholder value working extensively on large merger integration projects, pricing, growth initiatives, and sales effectiveness / transformation initiatives, and M&A initiatives for companies as diverse as CSR Technology, NVIDIA, ON Semiconductor, Caesars Entertainment, Dell, US West, Bell Canada, and The Perot Family Office.

-Through 2007, George held several executive leadership roles at both public and private technology companies including Chief Information Officer (CIO) and Global Services Leader at NVIDIA; Vice President of Strategy, Sales Operations, and Pricing at ON Semiconductor; and Senior Vice President of Direct Marketing at Franklin Mint.
-In each of his operating roles, George built and led high impact teams, architected and implemented profit-improvement plans, and created significant shareholder value.
-In the 1990s, George served on the leadership team of the Bain & Company South Africa office as a manager and in Dallas where he worked extensively in the technology, financial payments, and manufacturing sector.
-George started his career at Price Waterhouse (now PWC), where he was a team leader, database administrator, system designer, and C+ and COBOL software developer.
+Through 2007, George held several executive leadership roles at both public and private technology companies including chief information officer (CIO) at NVIDIA; Vice President of strategy, sales, and pricing at ON Semiconductor; and senior Vice President of direct marketing at Franklin Mint.
+In each of his operating roles, he built teams, architected and implemented profit-improvement plans, and created significant shareholder value.
+In the 1990s, George served on the leadership team of the Bain & Company South Africa office as a manager and as a consultant at Bain’s Dallas office.
+He started his career at Price Waterhouse (now PWC), where he was a team leader, database administrator, system designer, and software developer.

 George has an MBA from the Amos Tuck School at Dartmouth College and a B.A. from Cornell University, where he was awarded magna cum laude in government.